MicrosoftDocs/defender-docs/exposure-management/initiatives.md

 ## Set target score
 <!-- distinction between score and current value percentage-->
-1. To customize your initiative's target score, select **initiatives.**
+1. To customize your initiative's target score, select **Initiatives.**

-1. Select the individual initiative and then **set target score** to open the set initiative target score window.
+1. Select the individual initiative and then **Set target score** to open the set initiative target score window.

-1. Set a new target score percentage and select **apply**.
+1. Set a new target score percentage and select **Apply**.

 :::image type="content" source="./media/initiatives/set-initiative-target-score.png" alt-text="Screenshot of the Set target score window.":::

-## Trends
+## Check trends

 The changes in your score provide you with useful feedback about how well you're meeting the goals of your initiatives.

 1. From your initiative page, check the overall **14 day change trend graph** and **14 day drift change** to track the changes in your initiative score, visually and as a percentage.
-You can examine this data per metric as well.
+1. You can examine this data per metric as well.

-## History
+## Check history

-1. Select an initiative to open the small overview and then select **open initiative page-> history** to view changes over time.
+1. Select an initiative to open the small overview and then select **Open initiative page-> History** to view changes over time.

 1. Browse to the time table to choose a specific time point to examine.
     1. If needed, filter for specific time points.